British logistics in the Western Allied invasion of Germany: Execution

 Vehicles crossing the Rhine did so with full fuel tanks and a reserve of filled jerricans.
-Additional supplies of fuel were loaded on DUKWs, which ferried fuel across the river until bridges were opened.
-Each man crossing the Rhine was issued with a 24-hour ration, an emergency ration, a tin of preserved meat, a tin of self-heating soup or cocoa, a packet of biscuits and a tommy cooker with six hexamine tablets.
+Additional fuel supplies were loaded on DUKWs, to be ferried across the river until bridges were opened.
+Each man crossing the Rhine was issued with a 24-hour ration and an emergency ration, plus a tin of preserved meat, a tin of self-heating soup or cocoa, a packet of biscuits and a Tommy cooker with six hexamine tablets.
 Divisions carried two days' compo rations in their first line (unit) transport and two days' in their second line (divisional) transport.
 The armoured divisions also carried a day's worth of AFV ration packs.
 The airborne troops landed with two 24-hour ration packs, and the 6th Airborne Division's seaborne tail held two days of compo rations in second line transport.
 A double issue of Expeditionary Force Institutes stores was made to all participating units.
 This included the 6th Airborne Division, but it was held by the seaborne tail.

 The assault divisions established ordnance dumps on the west bank of the Rhine with at least one section of the divisional ordnance field park from which urgently required equipment and spare parts for vehicles could be sent across by DUKW without delay.
 Damaged vehicles on the east bank of the Rhine were collected at points near the river and transported back on rafts.
 XII and XXX Corps each formed a bank control group along the lines of the beach groups that had supported the Normandy landings in 1944, but with the logistical elements restricted to the medical, provost and REME components.
 The bank control groups controlled all movement from the marshalling areas on the near side of the Rhine to the dispersal areas on the far side.
 They only operated until newly constructed bridges were able to take traffic, which occurred about 72 hours into the operation.

 The engineer units in the XII Corps assault area were under 11th Army Group, Royal Engineers (AGRE), commanded by Colonel R. B. Foster.
 The XII Corps plan called for the construction of a class 9 Folding Boat Equipment (FBE) bridge, a class 12 Bailey pontoon bridge and two class 40 Bailey pontoon bridges.
 The first British bridge across the river was the class 9 FBE bridge, known as "Twist", in the XII Corps area, which was erected by the VIII Corps Troops Engineers in ten hours on 24 March.
 A traffic jam broke the bridge during the night, but it was reopened thirteen hours later.
 The class 12 Bailey bridge, known as "Sussex", took the XII Corps Troops Engineers and the Royal Navy 43 hours to erect.
 Meanwhile, the class 40 Bailey pontoon bridge at Xanten was erected by the 7th Army Troops Engineers in 31 hours, and opened to traffic at 16:30 on 25 March.
 Over the next six days it was used by 29,139 vehicles.
 The second class 40 Bailey pontoon bridge, "Sparrow", was built by the 4th GHQ Troops Engineers on 27 March.